 Still, the job got done.
 In a later interview, Julie Andrews told a sweet story about her involvement with the project, which started with some advice from a familiar face.
 She had just auditioned for Rodgers and Hammerstein’s Pipe Dream, and Richard Rodgers asked her if she had auditioned for anyone else.
 Andrews answered that she had been singing with Lerner and Loewe, who were thinking of using her in My Fair Lady, to which Rodgers replied:

-I tell you want, if they ask you to do that show, I think you should do it, but if you don’t do that show, I wish you would let us know, because we would very much like to use you.
+I tell you what, if they ask you to do that show, I think you should do it, but if you don’t do that show, I wish you would let us know, because we would very much like to use you.
 (My Favorite Things: Julie Andrews Remembers)